cbrookins/cbrookins.github.io/_posts/2015-05-08-Install-SCM-Manager-in-Windows.md

+---
+layout: post
-# Install SCM Manager in Windows
+title: Install SCM Manager in Windows
-- Chris
-- cbrookins
-- 2015/05/08
-- None
-- published
+date: 2015-05-08
+---

 **This post assumes you already have a Windows server available**